 SSL (Secure Socket Layer) ensures that your passwords are encrypted and that all data transmitted to and received from the web interface is encrypted as well.
-All Barracuda Email Security Gateways support SSL access without any additional configuration.
-However, some sites may wish to enforce using a secured connection to access the web interface, or prefer to use their own trusted certificates.
+All Barracuda Email Security Gateways support SSL access without any additional configuration, and Barracuda strongly recommends securing external access to the web interface as described below.
+Additionally, some sites may wish to enforce using a secured connection to access the web interface, or prefer to use their own trusted certificates.
 For more information about and best practices for securing your Barracuda Email Security Gateway on your network, see Securing the Barracuda Email Security Gateway.

 The SSL configuration referred to here is related only to the web interface.
 There is no need to explicitly configure SSL for traffic between the Barracuda Email Security Gateway and your mail servers.

 - On the ADVANCED > Secure Administration page, select Yes to enable HTTPS/SSL Access Only to the web interface.
 Setting this to No will still allow the Barracuda Email Security Gateway to accept non-SSL connections.

 - Select Yes to Use HTTPS Links in Emails for per-user quarantine messages sent from the Barracuda Email Security Gateway.